brilliantFire/brilliantFire.github.io/_posts/2018-09-03-clustering-experiments-feature-engineering-with-clValid.md

 4. *PAM* - AKA "Partitioning Around Medoids".
 PAM, like K-means, starts with a pre-specified number of \\(k\\) clusters.
 Unlike K-means, however, PAM can accommodate distances other than Euclidean ones.

+5. *CLARA* - CLARA is the same algorithm as PAM except that it's implemented on subsets to speed up computation time.

-5. *FANNY* - (Noticing a pattern here :) ) FANNY is an algorithm for fuzzy clustering where the result is not a single cluster assignment for each observation but instead a vector for each observation containing the partial membership it has in each cluster.
+6. *FANNY* - (Noticing a pattern here :) ) FANNY is an algorithm for fuzzy clustering where the result is not a single cluster assignment for each observation but instead a vector for each observation containing the partial membership it has in each cluster.
 Cluster assignments can be collapsed to a single cluster by choosing the one where the observation's partial membership is highest.

-6. *SOM* - This "Self-Organizing Map" algorithm utilizes artifical neural networks to produce a lower-dimensional representation of high-dimensional data.
+7. *SOM* - This "Self-Organizing Map" algorithm utilizes artificial neural networks to produce a lower-dimensional representation of high-dimensional data.
 Much like the multidimensional scaling experiments discussed in earlier posts ([here](http://blog.vislaywade.com/EDA-gene-expression-data-part-1-multidimensional-scaling/) and interactive plots [here](http://blog.vislaywade.com/interactive-MDS-plots-w-plotly/)), SOMs are terrific for visualizing complex, high-dimensional data.

-7. *Mixture Model-based clustering* - In this method, the data is modeled as a mixture of Gaussian distributions where each distribution (or, *component*) represents a cluster.
+8. *Mixture Model-based clustering* - In this method, the data is modeled as a mixture of Gaussian distributions where each distribution (or, *component*) represents a cluster.
 Expectation-maximization is used to determine the observations most likely to belong to each component.

 The first five methods are implemented using functions either from base R, such as `hclust()` for hierarchical clustering, or from the `cluster` package.
 The SOM functions are part of the `kohonen` package and mixture model clustering is accomplished using the `mclust` package.